Art Lover’s Guide to London: Museums, Architecture & Street Art

 Location: Burlington House, Piccadilly, Mayfair, London W1J 0BD

-Founded in 1768, this is the world’s foremost artist- and architect-led institution and the country’s oldest society concerned solely with the fine arts.
-Now celebrating 250 years, the Royal Academy – Britain’s first art school – has recently expanded its campus, bringing in new free displays.
-Housed in the extravagantly Palladian Burlington House, the RA’s biggest event is the Summer Exhibition (pictured above), which draws from works entered by the public as well its Royal Academicians.
+The Royal Academy – Britain’s first art school – has recently expanded its campus, bringing in new free displays.
+Housed in the extravagant Palladian Burlington House, the RA’s biggest event is the Summer Exhibition (pictured above).
+It’s an absolute hoot – displaying chosen works entered by the public as well its Royal Academicians.
 All works are exhibited to buy so you may come away with an original piece of art if the price is right!

 White Cube gallery - an art lover's guide to London